TrustAIResearch/MLHospital/README.md

 # MLHospital

-MLHospital is a repo to evaluate inference attacks and the coreesponding defenses against machine learning models.
+MLHospital is a repo to evaluate inference attacks and the coresponding defenses against machine learning models.

 Currently we support membership inference attacks and attribute inference attacks.